AcademySoftwareFoundation/xstudio/share/docs/_sources/user_docs/interface/interface.rst.txt

 Toolbar
 +++++++

-The toolbar is a collection of controls that affect on-screen information in the viewport, colour visualisation, playback behaviour and so-on. xSTUDIO plugins are able to add toolbar controls but here we only list the 'native' tooblar controls that are present by default.
+The toolbar is a collection of controls that affect on-screen information in the viewport, colour visualisation, playback behaviour and so-on. xSTUDIO plugins are able to add toolbar controls but here we only list the 'native' toolbar controls that are present by default.

 .. topic:: HUD